Benjamin Perrin: Academic career

 In April 2013, Perrin left the Office of the Prime Minister and took up a position on the Faculty of Law at UBC.

 In January 2020, Perrin took out an op-ed in Calgary Herald, explaining how evidence that he collected made him more supportive for supervised consumption sites.
 He later explained to Toronto Star columnist Susan Delacourt that he now opposes tough on crime policies.
 Perrin explain that his change of heart was primary driven by his Christian faith and his opposition to tough on crime policies had quiet support from some Conservative former MPs and advisers.
 In October 2023, Perrin, took out an op-ed in the Globe and Mail that explain why he believe tough on crime policies would not effectively tackle crime and gave some ideas on how transformative justice could.

 Books

 Benjamin Perrin is the author of several books, including Invisible Chains: Canada's Underground World Of Human Trafficking (2010), Overdose: Heartbreak and Hope in Canada's Opioid Crisis (2020), and Indictment: The Criminal Justice System on Trial (2023).

 His 2010 book Invisible Chains: Canada's Underground World of Human Trafficking.
 This book deals extensively with a gang of pimps called North Preston's Finest and includes an account of the disappearance of Jessie Foster.
 Perrin received a George Ryga Award for Social Awareness in Literature nomination for having written this book.

+Overdose: Heartbreak and Hope in Canada's Opioid Crisis was shortlisted for the Jim Deva Prize for Writing that Provokes in 2021.